 Pierce Transit is Working Hard to Keep Our Customers and Employees Safe

-- In addition to regular daily cleanings, Pierce Transit is cleaning and disinfecting our buses at five transit centers around our system.
+- In addition to regular daily cleanings, Pierce Transit is cleaning and disinfecting our buses at five transit centers around our system, every time a bus arrives.
 This is taking place seven days a week, 12 hours a day.